Shareable Configs

 Publishing a Shareable Config

-Once your shareable config is ready, you can publish to npm to share with others.
-We recommend using the linthtml
+Once your shareable config is ready, you can publish it to npm to share with others.
+We recommend adding the linthtml

 and linthtml-config

-keywords so others can easily find your module.
+file so others can easily find it on npmjs.com.

 You should declare your dependency on LintHTML in package.json